What You Need to Know About Lithium-Ion Battery Degradation

 Are EV batteries a sustainable alternative for ICE vehicles?

 While it is largely indisputable that EVs are more environmentally friendly than traditional ICE vehicles, this doesn’t mean they have no environmental impact at all.
 Electric vehicles leave a significant carbon footprint, namely in their manufacturing and charging.
-Throughout a lifecycle, EVs emit 33% less greenhouse gases and 93% less carbon monoxide than ICEVs, however, electric vehicles emit 273% more sulfur oxides into the atmosphere due largely to electricity generation.
+Throughout a lifecycle, EVs emit 33 percent less greenhouse gases and 93 percent less carbon monoxide than ICEVs, however, electric vehicles emit 273 percent more sulfur oxides into the atmosphere due largely to electricity generation.

 The fact of the matter is, until electric grids go green across the board, electric vehicles cannot truly be a zero-emissions solution.
-An EV charged and driven in the United States today, where 60% of electricity is sourced from fossil fuels, will have a much harsher effect on the environment than an EV driven in Costa Rica, where 95% of energy produced is renewable.
+An EV charged and driven in the United States today, where 60 percent of electricity is sourced from fossil fuels, will have a much harsher effect on the environment than an EV driven in Costa Rica, where 95 percent of energy produced is renewable.

 Despite this, EVs are still a leading alternative to ICE vehicles.
 As the average grid in the United States consists of both fossil fuels and renewable energy sources, charging EVs with electricity will always be favorable to filling ICEs with nonrenewable fuel.
 This outlook is even more promising going forward, as more coal plants around the country are closing due to a greater push toward natural gas and renewable energy plants.